Esports Psychology

 “Some people want it to happen, some wish it would happen, and others make it happen.”

 Comment: Actions and desires are not as linked as you might think.
-In the work we do as sport psychologists and performance psychologists we don’t do as much work on thoughts and emotions as you might imagine.
+As sports psychologists and performance psychologists, we don’t do as much work on thoughts and emotions as you might imagine.
 Why?
-At the end of the day, especially in sport, it all comes back to actions.
-Would you rather kick the ball in the right way whilst thinking negatively or kick it incorrectly whilst thinking positively?
+At the end of the day, especially in sports, it all comes back to actions.
+Would you rather kick the ball in the right way while thinking negatively or kick it incorrectly while thinking positively?

 “The minute you get away from fundamentals – whether its proper technique, work ethic or mental preparation – the bottom can fall out of your game, your schoolwork, your job, whatever you’re doing.”

-Comment: As knowledge of sport psychology and sport science explodes we are at great risk of getting away from the fundamentals.
+Comment: As knowledge of sports psychology and sports science explodes, we are at significant risk of getting away from the fundamentals.
 In other words, it is becoming harder and harder for athletes to stick to the basics.
 Great coaches can have it both ways.
-Their sport psychology knowledge can grow without letting this overcomplicate their coaching.
+Their sports psychology knowledge can grow without letting this overcomplicate their coaching.
 Do you know what your fundamentals are?

 Sport Psychology Quotes By Coaches